The Department of Anthropology offers supervision in a wide range of areas at MPhil and PhD level.

-These are in two main strands: firstly, research projects that centre on the study of visual cultures, such as various forms of media representation or art; and secondly, the use of specific visual methodologies as a central feature of the research project itself.
+- research projects that centre on the study of visual cultures, such as various forms of media representation or art

-The focus is on the visual as a vital and defining factor in the research project as a whole.
+The programme focuses on the visual as a vital and defining factor in the research project as a whole.

 Additional practical training can be provided, alongside some access to department audio-visual equipment and facilities, but we generally expect MPhil/PhD candidates to have an appropriate level of practical visual production skills and to be largely self-sufficient in this area.